danielbsimpson/Mask-Recognition-using-CNN-and-Transfer-Learning/README.md

 ### Transfer learning
-Utilizing the InceptionResNetV2 model the same process is done and results are comapared:
+Utilizing the InceptionResNetV2 model the same process is done and results are compared:

 ![](Transfer_learning_model.png)